eda-ricercatore/gulyas-scripts/notes/reviews/Hennessy2018a.md

 	- They are approximately parallels of each other.
 + assiduously
 + atavistic
++ carte blanche
+	- we can start nearly carte blanche
++ cold selling a new idea to investors
 + conscientious workers/students
 + "converting detractors into committed supporters"
 	\cite[\S5 Courage: Standing Up for the Institution and the Community, pp. 79]{Hennessy2018a}.